 The cruising speed (flight in airplane mode) is 18-20 m/s (40-45 mph)

 While changing from copter to airplane mode and back, the speed may vary between 0 and 27 m/s (60.3 mph).

 It takes approximately 2 minutes to assemble the aircraft out of the case.
-The pre-flight preparation prior to take-off that is performed in xGroundControl Station takes another 2 minutes time.
+The pre-flight preparation prior to take-off that is performed in xGroundControl Software takes another 2 minutes time.

 To start the mission, the operator needs to:

-1) create a flight mission using xGroundControl Station software
+1) create a flight mission using xGroundControl Software

 2) upload the mission to the aircraft